Security

 Use these controls together:

-- Sender Groups: who can invoke bots and channel presets
+- Sender Groups: who can invoke agents and channel presets

 - Blocked Patterns: sensitive paths blocked even inside allowed roots